a-fotherby/Omphalos/README.md

 2. Each stage's input file has:
    - `save_restart` directive (except the final stage) to save state for the next stage
    - `restart ... append` directive (except the first stage) to load state from the previous stage and append output to existing files
+3. `spatial_profile` times are adjusted per stage so that output times are continuous across the full run:
-3. If `spatial_profile` is specified in `restart_chain`, each stage's times are automatically offset by the cumulative duration of previous stages (using the last time value from each previous stage)
+   - **If `spatial_profile` is specified in `restart_chain`**: each stage uses the times you provide, offset by the cumulative duration of all previous stages (sum of the last time value from each preceding stage's list)
+   - **If `spatial_profile` is omitted from `restart_chain`**: Omphalos reads the `spatial_profile` from your template's OUTPUT block and offsets it automatically by `stage_num × stage_duration`, where `stage_duration` is the last time in the template's list — so all stages have equal duration
 4. Stages execute sequentially within each parallel run
 5. Output files are numbered continuously across stages (e.g., pH1.tec through pH9.tec for 5+4 spatial profile times)